spotinst/help/src/docs/elastigroup/tools-integrations/elastic-beanstalk/in-asg.md

 Once an Elastigroup is created with the Beanstalk integration, the following process takes place:

 1. The Elastigroup instances are launched
-2. The new instances are registered to Beanstalk’s ELB
+2. The new instances are registered to Beanstalk's ELB
 3. Beanstalk capacity range is updated
 4. Auto Scaling Group scaling policies are removed
 5. Existing instances (original ASG instances) are detached